Consumer Credit Act 1974: Part III: Licensing of credit and hire businesses

-Types of license
+Types of licence

-There are two types of license given – group licenses and standard licenses.
+There were two types of licence given – group licences and standard licences.

-Group licenses are issued by the Director General of Fair Trading to cover a group of people in those activities described in the license.
-Group licenses can be issued following an application, or simply voluntarily by the Director.
-Holders of a group license do not have to apply individually and are not vetted individually, and holding a group license does not prevent members from also applying for a standard license.
-The group licenses are intended for cases where individual screening is not in the public interest; for example, when bodies are so large and established that their reputation is without question and individual screening would take too much time.
-Bodies currently holding group licenses include the Law Society of England and Wales and the Law Society of Northern Ireland, both professional associations of solicitors.
-The Director has the ability to exclude named individuals from group licenses to prevent obvious abuse.
+Group licences were issued by the Director General of Fair Trading to cover a group of people in those activities described in the licence.
+Group licences could be issued following an application, or simply voluntarily by the Director.
+Holders of a group licence do not have to apply individually and are not vetted individually, and holding a group licence does not prevent members from also applying for a standard licence.
+The group licences are intended for cases where individual screening is not in the public interest; for example, when bodies are so large and established that their reputation is without question and individual screening would take too much time.
+Bodies currently holding group licences include the Law Society of England and Wales and the Law Society of Northern Ireland, both professional associations of solicitors.
+The Director had the ability to exclude named individuals from group licences to prevent obvious abuse.

-Standard licenses are licenses issued by the Director General to an individual.
-It can only be provided following an application, not at the Director General's discretion like a group license, and covers certain activities in a fixed period.
-Initially there was no obligation to issue licenses, but an amendment to the bill in Parliament means that the Director General is required to issue a license on the application of any person, providing that person is a fit person to engage in such activities and the name he applies to be licensed under is not misleading or undesirable.
-The license allows an individual or a partnership to trade under those names listed on the license, and is divided into seven categories:
+Standard licences were licences issued by the Director General to an individual.
+These could only be provided following an application, not at the Director General's discretion like a group licence, and covered certain activities in a fixed period.
+Initially there was no obligation to issue licences, but an amendment to the bill in Parliament means that the Director General is required to issue a licence on the application of any person, providing that person is a fit person to engage in such activities and the name he applies to be licensed under is not misleading or undesirable.
+The licence allows an individual or a partnership to trade under those names listed on the licence, and is divided into seven categories: